Appellate Court: Taylor Was Wrongly Decided – Equipment Manufacturers Are Liable for Asbestos Components

 The Appellate Court said that a manufacturer’s liability extends to the components of its products, such as in the O’Neil case, where asbestos-containing components were incorporated into the manufacturers’ equipment – components that they knew would be replaced over time with the same kind of asbestos-components.
 The O’Neil court found that a manufacturer “is liable in strict liability for dangerous components of its products, and for dangerous products with which its product will necessarily be used.”

-The Appellants are represented by Paul C. Cook and Michael B. Gurien, both partners at Waters Kraus & Paul in the firm’s Los Angeles office and Jeffrey Isaac Ehrlich of The Ehrlich Law Firm located in Claremont, California.
+The Appellants are represented by Paul C. Cook and Michael B. Gurien, both partners at Waters Kraus Paul & Siegel in the firm’s Los Angeles office and Jeffrey Isaac Ehrlich of The Ehrlich Law Firm located in Claremont, California.